Download

 Do the generated tests verify the query?

-the generated code still fits to the query.
-They also provide 100% code coverage for
+No. Neither the query syntax nor its semantics are validated.
+The tests only check that the generated code still fits to the query.
+They also provide 100% code coverage for the generated code.
+They provide 0% coverage for the query itself.

 The query does what you have written.
-Please write test to check that what you have
+Please write test to check that what you have written is what you meant to implement.

 When the glue code is in the entity, should I extract a String constant for the query name?

 Having various constants in an entity makes it less legible.
-You can use the generated tests
+You can use the generated tests to check that glue code and query statement fit together as an alternative.

 Does'nt having the glue code in the entity destroy the abstraction?